aphenriques/integral/README.md

 Include the library header `integral.h` (`namespace integral`).
 This header includes `core.h` and `DefaultArgument.h`.

-The library interface is comprised of the functions in `core.h`, which has a brief description for each of them.
+The library interface is composed of the functions in `core.h`, which has a brief description for each of them.

 Check the `samples` directory for examples.